Russian Premier League

-Since the introduction of the Russian Premier League in 2002, Zenit Saint Petersburg and Spartak Moscow (10 times each), CSKA Moscow (6 times), Lokomotiv Moscow (3 times), Rubin Kazan (2 times) and Krasnodar (1 time) have won the title.
-Krasnodar are the current champions, winning the competition in 2024–25.
+Since the introduction of the Russian Premier League in 2002, Zenit Saint Petersburg (11 times), Spartak Moscow (10 times), CSKA Moscow (6 times), Lokomotiv Moscow (3 times), Rubin Kazan (2 times) and Krasnodar (1 time) have won the title.
+Zenit are the reigning champions, winning the competition in 2025–26.

 History

 After the dissolution of the Soviet Union, starting in 1992, each former Soviet republic organized an independent national championship.
 In Russia, the six Russian teams who had played in the Soviet Top League in 1991 (CSKA Moscow, Spartak Moscow, Torpedo Moscow, Dynamo Moscow, Spartak Vladikavkaz, and Lokomotiv Moscow) were supplemented with 14 teams from lower divisions to form a 20-team Russian Top Division.
 The Top Division was divided into two groups to reduce the total number of matches.
 The number of teams in the Top Division was reduced to 18 in 1993 and 16 in 1994.
 Since then, the Russian Top Division (and the Premier League since 2002) has consisted of 16 teams, except for a short-lived experiment with having two more teams in 1996 and 1997.

 Spartak Moscow won nine of the first ten titles.
 Spartak-Alania Vladikavkaz was the only team which managed to break Spartak's dominance, winning the top division title in 1995.
 Lokomotiv Moscow have won the title three times, and CSKA Moscow six times.
 In 2007, Zenit St. Petersburg won the title for the first time in their history in Russian professional football; they had also won a Soviet title in 1984.
 2008 brought the rise of Rubin Kazan, a club entirely new to the Russian top flight, as it had never competed in the Soviet Top League.

 In preparation for the 2018–19 season, it was decided to hold a rebranding in which a new logo was presented.

-As a result of the Russia's invasion of Ukraine, all Russian club and national teams were banned from European competition indefinitely.
+In 2022, all Russian club and national teams were banned from European competition indefinitely.
 Spartak Moscow, who were competing in the UEFA Europa League and were the only Russian club team remaining in European competition at the time, were disqualified from their tie against RB Leipzig, who advanced on a walkover.